ingig/code-narrator/docs/src/documentation/plugins/generators/Docusaurus/DocusaurusGenerator.ts.md

 const generator = new DocusaurusGenerator();
 const document = new Document({
   name: 'Example',
-  documentation: 'This is an example document.',
   sidebar_label: 'Example Label',
   sidebar_position: 2,
-});
+  documentation: 'This is an example documentation.', });

 const processedDocument = generator.process(document);
 console.log(processedDocument.documentation);
 ```

-Output:
+This will output the following processed documentation:

 ```
 ---